Running Ansys Mechanical APDL 2020 R2 using an LSF Job Scheduler (command line; without GUI)

 - Use bsub < my_ansys_shell.sh command at a prompt to run a simulation.

 Use Distributed Computing (DMP) with the –dis suffix in the ansys202 command.
-This can run across more than one node using Infiniband software running in the cluster’s backplane.
+This can run across more than one node using Infiniband software running in the Cluster’s backplane.
+We restrict Cluster users to a maximum of 32 cores to prevent abuse of privileges.

 MPI Type: Intel MPI is the default choice and is installed with the main Ansys program automatically.